gamma-opt/oip-notes/course/part2/3-constrained_optimisation-linear.md

   figure:
     name: fig:ip
     caption: |
-      The integer problem {eq}`bnc_ip`.
+      The integer problem {eq}`bnb_ip`.
 The blue points represent the integer solutions, the dashed lines are constraints added during the branch-and-bound algorithm.
 The orange star is the optimal solution to the linear relaxation.
 tags: [remove-input]
 ---